 Gradient descent is an optimization search algorithm that is widely used in machine learning to train neural networks and other models.
-It is a fundamental optimization algorithm that is used in a many fields of artificial intelligence, such as natural language processing, computer vision, and robotics.
+It is a fundamental optimization algorithm that is used in many fields of artificial intelligence, such as natural language processing, computer vision, and robotics.

 How Does Gradient Descent Work?